ChaniBenYair/Energy-Consumption/README.md

 Daily Cost
 Weekly Cost
 Monthly Cost
-The data is stored in a MongoDB Atlas cluster, ensuring persistent tracking of device information and usage patterns.
+The data is saved in MongoDB Atlas to maintain continuous tracking of each device's usage and energy costs.

 🔢 Calculations
-The application uses these formulas to calculate energy costs:
+The system uses the following formulas to calculate electricity costs:

 Daily Cost: